 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into TransUnion's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

-TransUnion's EBITDA (earnings before interest, taxes, depreciation and amortisation) is USD$978.3 million.
+TransUnion's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $1 billion.

 The EBITDA is a measure of a TransUnion's overall financial performance and is widely used to measure a its profitability.

 |Revenue TTM||$3.2 billion|